Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 In case of an emergency call 9-1-1.
 This number is the same no matter where you live in Canada.

 Toronto residents are eligible for Ontario Health Insurance Plan (OHIP).
-This provincially-funded medical plan supplies free, essential hospital and medical care to all Ontario residents and permanent residents.
+This provincially-funded medical plan supplies free, essential hospital and medical care to permanent residents in Ontario.

 Finding a family doctor is a crucial step to ensuring your health and well-being.
 Register with Health Care Connect to search for a family doctor.
 You may be put on a waiting list.